Graph Filters for Signal Processing and Machine Learning on Graphs: Spectral Analysis

-\titledParagraph{Directed graphs.} To measure the signal variability for directed graphs, we use again the analogy with the cyclic graph representing time signals; Fig.~\ref{fig:directedCycle}.
-I.e., we measure how much the diffused signal $\mtS\vcx$ has changed w.r.t. signal $\vcx$ as
+\titledParagraph{Directed graphs.} To measure the signal variability for directed graphs, we use again the analogy with the cyclic graph representing time signals, shown in Fig.~\ref{fig:directedCycle}.
+We measure how much the diffused signal $\mtS\vcx$ changes from the signal $\vcx$ via the total variation (TV)

-where the shift operator is set to $\mtS = |\lambda_{\max}|^{-1}\mtA$ with $\lambda_{\max}$ being the maximum eigenvalue\footnote{Normalizing the adjacency matrix is made for pure technical reasons to prevent excessive scaling of the shifted signal \cite{sandryhaila2014discrete}.}.
-Expression \eqref{eq.totV_dir} is known as the total variation of a graph signal and attains a high value if the shifted signal differs more from the original one.
-However, unlike the quadratic measure for undirected graphs \eqref{eq:quad_und}, the total variation in \eqref{eq.totV_dir} is non-zero for constant signals.
+Expression \eqref{eq.totV_dir} attains a high value if the shifted signal differs more from the original one.
+However, unlike the quadratic measure for undirected graphs \eqref{eq:quad_und}, the total variation in \eqref{eq.totV_dir} may be non-zero for constant signals.